 Residents Maintain Autonomy

-This indicates the percentage of patients who needed increased assistance with activities of daily living over time.
-Higher levels of dependence on staff for assistance with ADL's could be a sign of the deterioration of a resident's health.
+This indicates the percent of patients that needed more assistance with activities of daily living over time.
+High levels of needing for assistance with activities of daily living could be a sign of the deterioration of a patient's medical condition.

 Ability to Keep Residents Mobile